Or04/lookAtMe/README.md

 # look at me is bsc final project

-The project is smart screen advertisements board,
+The project is smart screen advertisement system,
-The screens are neighborhood screens, and show local advertisements.
+The ads are displayed on neighborhood screen,and show local advertisements.

 ![GitHub Logo](/lookatme.png)